 Investigators have many obligations, including designing the study so that the incidence of risk and stress are minimized to the greatest degree possible and that these risks are accurately described in the protocol.
 Investigators must also make appropriate provisions for the overall care of the patient.
 Moreover, the Investigator bears responsibility for terminating the study when hazards or risks to the subject become apparent or may be incompatible with the benefits of the study; further, investigators must report any adverse reactions, unanticipated problems that increase risks to subjects or others, or protocol deviations associated with the study to the IRB in accordance with policy.

-In general, the membership of IRB meets on the first, third and fourth Mondays of each month; applications requiring review by the full IRB are due 12 working days prior to the meeting.
+In general, the membership of IRB meets on the first, and third working Mondays of each month; applications requiring review by the full IRB are due 12 working days prior to the meeting.
 Applications requesting exempt status or expedited review may be submitted at any time.
-Once approved, protocols must be reviewed at least annually, excluding exempt studies.
+Once approved, when continuing review is a requirement protocols must be reviewed at least annually.
 All studies, including exempt studies, are subject to audit by the Research Compliance Monitor.

 Protocols that do not qualify for expedited review or exempt status are reviewed by the full committee.
 If special expertise is required to conduct the review, a consultant may be called upon to assist in the process.

-At the discretion of the Chair and where there exists no more than a minimal risk to subjects and where subjects are within specified categories, an expedited (Word) review may be granted.
+At the discretion of the Chair and where there exists no more than a minimal risk to subjects and when the research falls within specified categories, an expedited (Word) review may be granted.

 Finally, approval for emergency and therapeutic use of investigational new drugs (IND’s) must be obtained from the IRB.